timothywarner-org/psf/prompt-categories/it/bicep/AzureFirewall.md

 The deployment should be modular, with the firewall resources being created by a module file named 'azureFirewalls.module.bicep'.
 The module should be called within a loop that iterates over the firewall objects provided as input

+### Output
+This will create a simple azure firewall with basic settings